Cleric-K/vJoySerialFeeder/docs/FlySky.md

 +5V            | +5V
 RX             | IBUS

 (Please note that in some rarer FTDI adapters RX and TX labels are reversed.
-Always make sure you connect the IBUS pin to the the pin of the FTDI where it expects the signal to go IN - almost always that is RX)
+Always make sure you connect the IBUS pin to the pin of the FTDI where it expects the signal to go IN - almost always that is RX)

 In the picture above, FS82 micro receiver has been used which is cheap and perfect for this use.